OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 When assessing a mobile app, you should make sure that it does not use cryptographic algorithms and protocols that have significant known weaknesses or are otherwise insufficient for modern security requirements.
 Algorithms that were considered secure in the past may become insecure over time; therefore, it's important to periodically check current best practices and adjust configurations accordingly.

 Verify that cryptographic algorithms are up to date and in-line with industry standards.
-Vulnerable algorithms include outdated block ciphers (such as DES), stream ciphers (such as RC4), hash functions (such as MD5), and broken random number generators (such as Dual_EC_DRBG).
+Vulnerable algorithms include outdated block ciphers (such as DES and 3DES), stream ciphers (such as RC4), hash functions (such as MD5 and SHA1), and broken random number generators (such as Dual_EC_DRBG and SHA1PRNG).
 Note that even algorithms that are certified (for example, by NIST) can become insecure over time.
 A certification does not replace periodic verification of an algorithm's soundness.
 Algorithms with known weaknesses should be replaced with more secure alternatives.

 Inspect the app's source code to identify instances of cryptographic algorithms that are known to be weak, such as: